Sushantk12527/Notes_and_programs/README.md

 # Notes And Programs

-This Porject is all about the learnings of different Concepts and snippets from the Programs and the Links to them.
+This Project is all about Concepts and snippets from the Programs and the Links to them.